-As a requirement of the Student Tractor Design Team
+As a requirement of the(Schor Student Tractor Design Team

-· · Name) Al Quarter-Scale Tractor Student Design Competition,
+al Quarter-Scale Tractor Student Design Competition,

 l, (Print Name of Team Captain(s)),

+( intertaine or realite captain(s)),

-and I, (Print Name of Team Advisor(s)).
+and I,

-have read and understood the Rules and Reg gulations and 2023 Handbook documents that are the
+have read and understood the Rules and Re (Print Name of Team Advisor(s)), gulations and 2023 Handbook documents that are the

-governing set of laws for this year's competi tion.
+governing set of laws for this year's compet ition.

+(5)

 (Signature of Team Captain)

+(Signature of Team Captain) -

+(o.g. active or reality captain,

+(Signature of Team Captain) -

 (Signature of Team Captain)

-(Signature of Team Captain)

-(Signature of Team Captain)
+75

 (Signature of Team Advisor)

-(Signature of Team Advisor)
+(Signature of Team Advisor) -